X

 PROFESSIONALISM

-IAEM-USA is an organization that actively promotes professionalism to ensure public confidence in Emergency Management.
-Our reputations are built on the faithful discharge of our duties as professionals.
-Our professionalism is founded on Education, Safety, and Protection of Life and Property.
+IAEM-USA actively promotes professionalism to ensure public confidence in emergency management.
+Our reputations are built on the diligent fulfillment of our professional duties.
+Our professionalism is grounded in education, safety, and the protection of life and property.

 Code

-3. Legal Requirements: Members must abide by the legal and regulatory requirements relating to their practice, and practitioners have a duty to make themselves aware of the applicable legal and regulatory requirements for the communities in which they practice.
+3. Legal Requirements: Members must comply with the legal and regulatory requirements of their practice and be aware of the applicable laws in their communities.

 Complaint Procedure